adobe/spectrum-css/README.md

 The following tasks are available:

-- `gulp build` - Performs a build of all components and the top level package
+- `gulp build` - Performs a build of all components and the top-level package
 - `gulp buildComponents` - Performs a build of all components
 - `gulp dev` - Performs a lite build (custom properties only), opens your browser with the documentation site, then starts watching components and website files
 - `gulp clean` - Cleans all output files for the project and all components